Part of Ottawa National Forest

 Rules and regulations are as follows:

-Camping – Camping is permitted at designated sites, by permit only.
-Campsites are identified by an in ground Forest Service fire ring.
+1. Camping – Camping is only permitted at designated sites by reservation only.

-Fishing - Special fishing regulations apply to Sylvania lakes.
+3. Special fishing regulations apply to most Sylvania lakes.
 Transport of bass across National Forest Lands in Sylvania Wilderness and Recreation Area is prohibited.

-Containers - Metal or glass food or beverage containers, including deposit bottles, cans, and Styrofoam are prohibited, except for fuel, insect repellent, medicines and toilet articles.
-Permitted containers are those designed and intended for repeated use.
+4. Metal or glass food or beverage containers, including deposit bottles, cans, and Styrofoam are prohibited.
+Exceptions include fuel, insect repellent, medicine, toiletries, and containers designed and intended for repeated use.

 Wheelchairs are allowed

-Washing and Bathing – All washing and bathing with soap must be done on land, 150 feet or more from any lake shoreline or wetland.
+12. Washing and bathing with soap must be done on land and 150 ft. or more from any lakeshore or wetland.

 For more information about the Ottawa National Forest, visit their website.